zacariec/mango/README.md

 * We rely on both `./shop/dist` & `./shop/src` folders for this to work, ThemeKit watches the `./shop/dist` folder for changes.
 * We expect you to follow our folder structure listed below.
 ### What to expect
-Using the recommended config `shopackify init -r` or `shopackify init --recommended` It will layout the directory structure that Shopackify uses.
+Using the recommended config `mango init -r` or `mango init --recommended` It will layout the directory structure that mango uses.

 **PLEASE NOTE: WE DO NOT SUPPORT LIQUID IN SASS/CSS AND OR JS FILES, THESE WILL NOT BE COMPILED AND WILL THROW ERRORS** **SHOPIFY HAS DISCONTINUED SUPPORT FOR THESE FILES, PLEASE STORE ALL NEEDED LIQUID VARS IN A SNIPPET FOR CSS VARS OR JSON OBJECT**